Lewisdev94/ep-release-sign-up/README.md

 - Add a cookie policy and accept/reject modal
 - ~~Send the data to a server~~.
-  -Email and name is sent to Mailchimp and a welcome email is sent.
+  - Email and name is sent to Mailchimp and a welcome email is sent.
 15/03/2021.
-  -Mailchimp now returns error messaging.
+  - Mailchimp now returns error messaging.
 Error messaging is shown in the HTML to the user.
 16/03/2021.
 - ~~Add favicon~~.
-Added the album image as a favicon - 05/03/2021.
+  - Added the album image as a favicon - 05/03/2021.
-- ~~Remove unneeded Google Fonts from HEAD~~. - 05/03/2021.
+- ~~Remove unneeded Google Fonts from HEAD~~.
+  - Removed unneeded fonts.
+05/03/2021.

 ## Creators